Pancit Malabon recipe is a popular Filipino noodle dish that use thick noodles with sauce already mixed in and topped with seafood and sliced eggs.

 - 3 tablespoon tinapa flakes optional

-- If using luglug noodles (cornstarch stick) soak for 1/2 to an hour.
+- When using luglug noodles (cornstarch stick) soak it in water for 1/2 to an hour.
 Boil water then submerge luglug noodles for 5 minutes or when desired texture is obtained.
 Follow the instruction provided on the package.
 Drain and set aside.

 - Heat oil over medium to low heat.